Quantitative easing: After 2007

-After the global financial crisis of 2007-08, policies similar to those undertaken by Japan were used by the United States, the United Kingdom, and the Eurozone.
+Following the 2008 financial crisis, policies similar to those undertaken by Japan were used by the United States, the United Kingdom, and the Eurozone.
 Quantitative easing was used by these countries because their risk-free short-term nominal interest rates (termed the federal funds rate in the US, or the official bank rate in the UK) were either at or close to zero.
 According to Thomas Oatley, "QE has been the central pillar of post-crisis economic policy."

-During the peak of the financial crisis in 2008, the US Federal Reserve expanded its balance sheet dramatically by adding new assets and new liabilities without "sterilizing" these by corresponding subtractions.
+During the peak of the 2008 financial crisis, the US Federal Reserve expanded its balance sheet dramatically by adding new assets and new liabilities without "sterilizing" these by corresponding subtractions.
 In the same period, the United Kingdom also used quantitative easing as an additional arm of its monetary policy to alleviate its financial crisis.

 United States

-The U.S. Federal Reserve System held between $700 billion and $800 billion of Treasury notes on its balance sheet before the recession.
+The U.S. Federal Reserve System uses unconventional monetary policy (mostly QE and forward guidance) primarily during times of crisis - when traditional interest rate tools are insufficient.
+The Fed held between $700 billion and $800 billion of Treasury notes on its balance sheet before the recession.

 November 2008: QE1.
 In late November 2008, the Federal Reserve started buying $600 billion in mortgage-backed securities.
 By March 2009, it held $1.75 trillion of bank debt, mortgage-backed securities, and Treasury notes; this amount reached a peak of $2.1 trillion in June 2010.
 Further purchases were halted as the economy started to improve, but resumed in August 2010 when the Fed decided the economy was not growing robustly.
 After the halt in June, holdings started falling naturally as debt matured and were projected to fall to $1.7 trillion by 2012.
 The Fed's revised goal became to keep holdings at $2.054 trillion.
 To maintain that level, the Fed bought $30 billion in two- to ten-year Treasury notes every month.

 November 2010: QE2.
 In November 2010, the Fed announced a second round of quantitative easing, buying $600 billion of Treasury securities by the end of the second quarter of 2011.
 The expression "QE2" became a ubiquitous nickname in 2010, used to refer to this second round of quantitative easing by US central banks.
 Retrospectively, the round of quantitative easing preceding QE2 was called "QE1".